datamol-io/graphium/docs/design.md

 ### trainer

-The trainer contains the interface to the `pytorch-lightning` library, with `ModelWrapper` being the main class used for any NN model, either for regression or classification.
+The trainer contains the interface to the `pytorch-lightning` library, with `PredictorModule` being the main class used for any NN model, either for regression or classification.
 It also contains some modifications to the logger and model_summary from `pytorch-lightning` to enable more flexibility.

 ### utils